');

 About Claremont, NC

-Claremont is a small community in North Carolina with a population of 2,051 residents.
-The median household income is $59,583 per year, which is near the national average.
-The median age in Claremont is 40.3 years.
+Claremont is a small town located in North Carolina with a population of 2,051 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,583 per year, which is 21% below the national median of $75,149.
+The median age of 40.3 years is close to the US median age of 38.9 years.

 Cost of Living in Claremont, NC